-- 15. When the new Code is adopted every member will have to re-register their interests within 28 days and members will be notified accordingly. - 16.
+- 15. When the new Code is adopted every member will have to re-register their interests within 28 days and I will notify members accordingly. - 16.
 The actual categories of interests which require to be registered are very similar to those which were required under the old Code.
 The only addition is that the register of gifts and hospitality is now merged into the register of interests.